theodi/open-data-licensing/guides/publisher-guide.md

 * A reference to a Dataset Licence
 * A reference to a Content Licence (if, and where applicable)
-* Notices, e.g. copyright notices, that should be preserved by re-users
+* Copyright notices, that should be referenced or displayed by re-users
 * Guidance on a means of attributing the source of the data, e.g. when re-used in an application
 * Pointers to further information, e.g. further guidance on re-use or details on how to acquire additional rights